 I placed the pine fir board that was cut at 11″ flat on the ground and screwed my cedar boards to it as shown in the photo above.
 I did this four times down the side boards to keep my boards sturdy and to prevent any bowing in the boards.

-After I set the raised beds into place, I placed weed barrier under the beds before placing the dirt into the beds.
+After I set the raised beds into place, I placed weed barrier under the beds.
+This will help with weed control in case any weeds try to grow up through the soil.

-Filling a raised bed with store bought bags of dirt can be really costly.
+Filling cedar raised vegetable garden beds with store bought bags of dirt can be really costly.
 These beds are around six feet long and 3 feet wide and have a depth of 11 inches.

 I found someone local who charges $25.00 for a truck load of dirt.
 It is made up of manure and dirt that has been turned and allowed to compost for the past two years.
 So, search your local for sale sites to see if you can find something like that in order to fill the beds.